254In61/ocp4-on-aws/README.md

   - OpenShift Installer and Command-line tools will be a .tar.gz files.
   - pull-secret is a .txt file.

-4. Build EC2 instance for your jumphost(bastion) within the same vpc build in STEP 2 and within the Public IP Subnet.
+4. Build EC2 instance for your jumphost(bastion).
-  - ** Assumption is an Ubuntu Linux Image is used **
    - You could do this on the AWS console, use Terraform, Python boto3 or Ansible

 5. Clone down the repository to your EC2 Jump Server: